mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 9     | 0.09      |
 | 10    | 0.1       |

-As expected, the value 1 now accounts for the first 2% of all values in the table.
+As expected, these two rows, with a score of 1, now account for the first 2% of all rows in the table.

 Just by saying this I now realize that is not what Danny was asking for.
-He wants to know the percentage of values BEFORE the value in the current row.
+He wants to know the percentage of rows with values that come BEFORE the value in the current row.
 That is definitely the job of PERCENT_RANK.

 There's another way to handle the 0% issue.
 Danny uses a `CASE WHEN` clause.
-So let's do that, then I'll double-check that my answers match Danny's, and I can move on.
+So let's do that, change `CUME_DIST` to `PERCENT_RANK`, and then I'll double-check that my answers match Danny's, and I can move on.
 ```
 DROP TABLE IF EXISTS percentile_rank;
 CREATE TEMP TABLE percentile_rank AS